dylankim123/Budgeting-Solutions-repo-/README.md

 1. Access our repository link (submitted in the Project 01: Function Library Assignment)
 2. Enter the src folder, and click on the file named "Function_Library.py"
 3. Create a python virtual environment that allows users to run their code (VS Code)
 4. Copy and paste all functions in the function_library.py file, and run the code.
 Respond in the terminal in order for the code to work and be utilized.

+Function Library Overview:
+username_creation() = Prompts and saves a username to users.txt
+calculate_money_available_after_tax() = Calculates post-tax salary
+track_monthly_spending() = Logs spending records
+get_most_frequent_transaction_category() = Finds the most common spending category what_state() = Validates a U.S. state for tax calculation

 Contribution Guidelines for Team Members: